 Business Partners: We share your personal information with companies that we have partnered with to offer products that may be of interest to you.
 We also share your information to provide you with products and services that you request.

-With Your Consent: We share your personal information with third parties who you expressly authorize, consent to, or direct us to share your information with.
+With Your Consent: We share your personal information with third parties you expressly authorize, consent to, or direct us to share your information with.
 For example, we share information when you request products or services offered by lenders, insurance companies, and other companies that we partner with.
-We also share information when you ask us to access data from your financial and/or other accounts through one or more of our third parties.
+We also share information when you ask us to access data from your financial, insurance, and/or other accounts through one or more of our third parties.

-In the event of a merger, acquisition, sale, bankruptcy, or other disposition of some or all of our assets, we may share and/or transfer your personal information to an affiliate or relevant third party.
+In the event of a merger, acquisition, sale, bankruptcy, or other disposition of some or all our assets, we may share and/or transfer your personal information to an affiliate or relevant third party.

-Cookies, Tracking Technologies and Targeted Advertising
+Cookies, Tracking Technologies, and Targeted Advertising

 By using the website, you agree to the use of technology that tracks how users interact with our Site to ensure that the website is operating properly and to optimize website functionality.